Should nonprofits send holiday cards?

 When done professionally and timely, a holiday e-card is a good compromise for organizations unable to spend the money or time on traditional holiday cards.
 When taking this route, ensure that you are not including other news, announcements, or solicitations in the email.
 Keep it to holiday greetings only!

-Should I send a gift instead of a holiday card?
+Should I send a gift with a holiday card to major donors or board members?

 A holiday card should be more than enough for most people on your list but what about the special board member or major donor?
 Holiday gifting could be a great option.